granturing/spark-power-bi/README.md

-# spark-powerbi
+# spark-power-bi
-A library for pushing data from Spark, Spark SQL, or Spark Streaming to [Power BI](https://powerbi.com/).
+A library for pushing data from Spark, SparkSQL, or Spark Streaming to [Power BI](https://powerbi.com/).

 ## Requirements
 This library is built for Spark 1.2+